Fuli-Wang/LANDOne_Dingo/README.md

  - 6: Approaching the target with collision avoidance(camera + LIDAR)
  - 7: Move based on the map
  - 8: Alignment based on the camera
- - 9: Recognizing the state of moving objects (under development)
+ - 9: Recognizing the state of moving objects
  - 10: Exit

 ###############################################################################